SMaRtguy381983/App-Store/readme.md

 }
 ```

-#### What this route does:
+  <h4>What this route does:</h4>
   This route will POST (Update) a specific user and return the results as an object.

 | Method | URL | Link |
 |---|---|---|
 | POST | /api/v1/users/:id | http://localhost:3000/api/v1/users/:id |
-##### The above response is shown below in it's semantic properly formatted version as it appears via the Postman application:
+  <h5>The above response is shown below in it's semantic properly formatted version as it appears via the Postman application:</h5>
 ```
 {
   "id": "c8c2f2ce-085b-4aa5-9c05-9fa07b17bafc",